MK2112/minicorpus/Readme.md

 The RefinedWeb dataset is a subset of the CommonCrawl dataset that was filtered and deduplicated.<br>
 However, RefinedWeb is not a clear sum of diverse, smaller datasets like The Pile Deduplicated.<br>
 Therefore, we have to find a way to lift the need for $k$-Means clustering, which was based on knowledge of the Pile's assembly, and instead use a more general approach to sample a MiniRefinedWeb.
-The mending and adapting of the pipeline for RefinedWeb is documented in the Jupyter Notebook `05_refinedweb_pipeline.ipynb`.
+The mending and adapting of the pipeline for RefinedWeb is documented in the Jupyter Notebook `05_refinedweb_pipeline.ipynb`.<br>
+As an initial, practical contribution, we assembled an [embedded excerpt of RefinedWeb](https://huggingface.co/datasets/Marcus2112/refinedweb-embedded_prototype) intended for use during prototyping on the above described generalized methodology.

 ## Produced Artifacts